The Empire Hotel

-At a glance: Even in the daytime the Empire, which reopened in 2007 after an extensive renovation, reminds me of a nightclub.
+At a glance: Even in the daytime the Empire Hotel reminds us of a nightclub.

-The soaring lobby of this classic brick West Side hotel, standing across the street from Lincoln Center, is a glamorous black-and-gold lair with high-backed velvet sofas, animal prints galore, a bold black-and-white stone floor and gold silk curtains stretching from the mezzanine to the ground floor like a Badgley Mischka gown.
-And the grand staircase framed by a curtain is perfect for your entrance if you’re a bride, a hip-hop queen, Serena Williams (I saw her at a party here prior to the US Open) – or a guest with panache.
-Drinks are served in the dark, moody/glam bar to the side.
+The soaring lobby of this classic brick West Side hotel — admirably situated across the street from Lincoln Center — is a glamorous black-and-silver lair with high-backed velvet sofas, geometric prints galore, a black-and-white stone stripe floor and pale gray taffeta curtains stretching from the mezzanine to the ground like a strapless Badgley Mischka gown.

-The mezzanine boasts more of those golden velvet sofas, so there’s always a place to sip a cocktail, leaf through a magazine or scan an often-interesting crowd that includes a mix of Europeans and Americans and lots of hip/young (the rooftop bar is a private-party mecca).
+The mezzanine overlooks the lobby.
+With a fleet of high-blacked velvet sofas, there’s always a place to sip a cocktail, leaf through a magazine or scan the often interesting crowd that includes a mix of international guests, Lincoln Center performance-goers and hip/stylish party-goers (the rooftop bar is a private-events mecca).

-Best detail: The iron-and-brass chandeliers, fabricated in France, that look like Noguchi sculptures — or gigantic earrings.
+Best detail: The iron-and-brass chandeliers, fabricated in France, look like Noguchi sculptures — or gigantic earrings.

 King-bed rooms can be oddly shaped but are more spacious.
 Crave direct light?
 Most rooms with two full beds overlook the street.
 But rooms large and small are showing signs of wear.

-But the showstopper is the Rooftop Bar 11 stories above ground, another jumping Jeffery Chodorow creation (he also oversees Ed’s Chowder House) serving drinks on the deck or in a window-lined room.
-I love the big EMPIRE HOTEL signs in red neon letters suspended above the terraces.
-But the place gets noisy.
+Drink: The showstopper is the Rooftop Bar 11 stories above ground, serving drinks on the deck or in a window-lined room.
+We love the big EMPIRE HOTEL sign in red neon letters suspended above the terraces.
+Warning: the place gets noisy.

 Amenities: The rooftop plunge pool, available only to guests, is the marquee amenity even if it’s so narrow it looks like a stripe and is closed during the winter (it isn’t heated).
-There were reports this summer of unexpected closures, so contact the hotel before you book to find out if it’s open.
+It’s known to close without notice, so contact the hotel before you book is swimming is important to you.
 The wood deck features private cabanas guests can rent, outfitted with flatscreen TVs, mini fridges and daybeds.
-Free WiFi.
 The fitness room is small but nicely appointed.
 A small business center with computers is off the lobby.
-Pets allowed ($100 non-refundable).
+Pets allowed.

 Surroundings: Culture heaven.
-The hotel is across the street from Lincoln Center and is close to several movie theaters, Time-Warner Center (up-market mall shopping, Jazz at Lincoln Center and one-of-a-kind restaurants such as Thomas Keller’s Per Se) and Central Park, and is not far from midtown shopping and Broadway theaters.
-The area around the hotel is saturated with restaurants, from low-key (Landmarc) to marquee (Picholine).
+The hotel is across the street from Lincoln Center and is close to several movie theaters, One Columbus Circle (up-market mall shopping, Jazz at Lincoln Center and one-of-a-kind restaurants such as Thomas Keller’s Per Se) and Central Park, and is not far from midtown shopping and Broadway theaters.
+The area around the hotel is saturated with restaurants, from the bustling Smith brasserie to sleek Boulud Sud with elegant Mediterranean food.
 Bus stops are a block away.
 The subway is a short walk.

 Back story: The Empire dates from 1915, and like the neighborhood –West Side Story was set here — has had a zillion incarnations.
-We first stayed here in 1990 during the hotel’s chintz-bedecked mid-priced period, when the lobby was Tudoresque with no place to sit, rooms were outfitted with dark wood TV armoires and floral prints, and there weren’t enough electric outlets (we had to unplug the lamp in order to listen to the radio).
-It eventually degenerated into a scary budget hotel, changed hands once or twice, closed for extensive renovations and reopened in late 2007, much improved.
-Its current owner, real estate mogul Joseph Chetrit, owner of the iconic-but-troubled Chelsea Hotel since May 2011.
+We first stayed here in 1990 during the hotel’s chintz-covered, mid-priced period when the lobby was Tudoresque with no place to sit, rooms were outfitted with dark wood TV armoires, and electric outlets were scarce (to listen to the radio we had to unplug a lamp).
+The place degenerated into a scary budget hotel, changed hands once or twice, closed for extensive renovations and reopened in late 2007, much improved.
+The current owner, real estate mogul Joseph Chetrit came on board in May 2011.